 Small and great. . . .
 The wicked who died from Adam to Christ’s second advent, and all the righteous and wicked who died during and after the millennium, shall then be judged.
 The transfigured godly, who reigned with Christ during it, shall also be present. . . .

 Book of life – Besides the general book of all, there is a special book for believers, in which their names are written, not for their works, but for Christ’s work for, and in, them: ‘the Lamb’s book of life.’

 According to their works.
 We are justified by faith, judged according to (not by) our works.
 The general judgment is designed for the final vindication of God’s righteousness. . . .

-John Gill’s Exposition on the Whole Bible states in reference to the same passage of scripture that the Son of God will judge the wicked (i.e., non-Christians).
-Their works will determine the degree of their eternal punishment.
-[Note: Insofar as we can determine, Gill does not think that any Christians will be present at the final judgment, not even those who became a Christian during the Millennium (i.e., the 1,000-year reign of Christ that will begin soon after His triumphant return to earth).]
-Gill interprets the same scripture passage as follows:
+John Gill’s Exposition on the Whole Bible states in reference to the same scripture that the Son of God will judge the wicked and indicates that their works will determine the degree of their eternal punishment.
+Insofar as we can determine, Gill does not think that any Christians will be present at the final judgment, not even those who became Christians during the Millennium (i.e., the 1,000-year reign of Christ that will begin soon after His triumphant return to earth).
+Gill interprets the scripture passage as follows:

 And I saw a great white throne. . . .
 [I]t is best . . . to understand it of the general judgment at the last day, which is the common sense of ancient and modern interpreters; though it seems only to regard the judgment of the wicked, . . . .